TxThinkingInc/zhi.js/readme.md

 ```
 import Bot from 'https://raw.githubusercontent.com/TxThinkingInc/zhi.js/refs/heads/master/bot.js'

-// This will create a Client with a random Device UUID string, read bot.js for more.
 var bot = await Bot.init("Bot Token", [ // get from https://www.txthinking.com/zhi.html, one Bot Token can be used in multiple Chats
     {
         ChatUUID: "",   // get from https://www.txthinking.com/zhi.html